Bryant Moniz

-Bryant Moniz (born January 1, 1989) is a former American professional gridiron football quarterback.
-He last played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Bryant Moniz (born January 1, 1989) is an American former professional football quarterback.
+He is currently the offensive coordinator and quarterbacks coach at his alma mater, Leilehua High School, a position he has held since 2023.

-Early years
+Early life

 Moniz was born in Wahiawā, Hawai'i.
 He attended Leilehua High School in Wahiawa, where he was the starting quarterback for the Leilehua Mules for three years from 2004 to 2006.
 As a sophomore, Moniz passed for 2,879 yards and 27 touchdowns and led Leilehua to the state championship game.
 He was selected as an all-state player in both football and soccer.

-Collage career
+College career

 Fresno City College

 In 2007, Moniz enrolled at Fresno City College in Fresno, California.
 As Fresno's starting quarterback in 2007, Moniz passed for 2,268 yards and 18 touchdowns.
 Moniz later recalled his semester in Fresno as follows: "I lived in a studio with all eight of my animals (two bulldog puppies, two poi dogs and four rabbits).
 I was a real student-athlete at Fresno.
 I had a 4.0 (grade-point average) in my one semester there.
 I didn't have a car.
 My girlfriend was there, so I didn't go to too many parties.
 I pretty much went to school and played football."

 After one semester in Fresno, Moniz returned to Hawaii in 2008 with his girlfriend, Kiley Kealoha.
 The couple had a daughter who they named Cali in tribute to their time in Fresno.